Masi Oka: 2010–present: Hawaii Five-0 and other projects

 In 2015, Oka reprised his role as Hiro Nakamura in NBC's miniseries Heroes Reborn.

 Oka has turned his digital effects skills to video game production, founding the video game development studio Mobius Digital, where he was a producer on the critically acclaimed Outer Wilds.

+He played the character Ringo in the 2023 animated Netflix series Blue Eye Samurai.

 Personal life

 Oka is fluent in Japanese, English and Spanish.
 He worked on the 1992 Summer Olympics as an English, Spanish, and Japanese translator.

 He played chess in his youth and had an Elo rating of 1800.

 Similar to his character Hiro Nakamura, Oka also collects manga.
 He co-produced the 2017 American adaptation of the manga series Death Note.
 He also founded the video game studio Mobius Digital Games, mainly known for its game Outer Wilds.

 He has earned the rank of black belt in kendō (Japanese fencing).